FarronF/limerick-council-meetings/meetings/2022/11/21-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 24th October 2022.md

 has recently been granted for a new Active Travel footpath scheme on the Condell Road

-extending from the Condell Road roundabout to Ted Russell Park.--- 6
+extending from the Condell Road roundabout to Ted Russell Park.
+---
+6

 This new footpath will link the new housing development at Moineir to the pedestrian